MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/geocoding-and-managing-data-sources.md

 manager: "stevelom"
 ---
 # Geocoding and Managing Data Sources
-The following topics describe how to use the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/) to create and manage data sources.
+The following topics describe how to use the Bing Maps Dev Center at [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/) to create and manage data sources.

 ## In this section